CjTouzi/datasciencecousera3.0/Projects/machine learning/index.md

 ===========================

 In this setion, we will load both the training and testing dataset downloaded [here](http://groupware.les.inf.puc-rio.br/static/WLE/WearableComputing_weight_lifting_exercises_biceps_curl_variations.csv).
 The `53` activity quality related features are extracted both in training (named as `build`) and testing dataset (named as `test`).
 Then we save 70% of `build` dataset as training set (named as `train`) and the remaining 30% as a validation (named as `val`) dataset.
 Finally we have three dataset: The `train` for model building. `val` data for out-of-sample error measurement and model selection. `test` for final model test.
+The `Amelia` R package is a toolbox around missing values.
+When we check the missing values using missingness map.
+Since the percentage of missing values in some of the features is too high and it's not appropriate to perform any imputting technics.
+Therefore, we exclude those features from our predictor list.

 ```r